coolgk/node-mvc/README.md

     // initialise router
     const router = new Router({
-        rootDir: __dirname, // required param
+        rootDir: __dirname, // required
-        url: request.originalUrl, // required param
+        url: request.originalUrl, // required
-        method: request.method, // required param
+        method: request.method, // required
         response // you can pass anything into router, these variables are injected into controllers methods in globals });

     // router.route() returns the return value of the controller method if the return value is not falsy
-    // otherwise it returns an object formatted by the "response" object (see the README file for @coolgk/mvc/response)
+    // otherwise it returns an object formatted by the "response" object (see the documention for @coolgk/mvc/response at the bottom)
     // e.g. { code: 200, text: 'SUCCESS' }, { code: 200, json: {...} }, { code: 200, file: { name: ..., path: ... } } etc.
     const result = (await router.route());